CMS ADMINISTRATOR DR. MCCLELLAN SPEAKS BEFORE THE NATIONAL GOVERNORS ASSOCIATION

 And I want to include a couple of reminders as part of this effort.
 Remember that Medicaid savings come from several sources.
 One is the fact that states are only expected to pay a fraction of the cost of their Medicaid dual-eligible beneficiaries, as projected forward from 2003.
 This fraction starts at 90 percent to build in, among other things, that some of you have been working with us to get your Medicaid drug costs down, for example through relying on PBMs to negotiate larger discounts just as the Medicare benefit will do.
 And it goes down to 75 percent over time, again to help make sure you come out ahead.
 Another source is that the law included additional DSH payments to states.
 And as I’ll talk about more soon, there is a major new subsidy available to state retirement systems for continuing to provide prescription drug coverage to their retirees.
 The letter we sent you a month ago includes a template that reflects all of these sources of savings, along with all the potential areas for additional state spending, to help us make sure that your state does realize savings.
 Now, many states are telling us they don’t need to go through these closer looks with us, because they expect savings.
 That’s great.
 But if you’re concerned that your state won’t realize savings, come talk to us.
 Bring any additional data you have, and we will work this out together.

 Now I want to turn to the second big issue, the Medicaid dual-eligible transition.
 As you know, we are in this situation because Medicare had fallen behind in covering essential elements of in modern medicine – behind on covering preventive care, behind on coordinated care that enables seniors and the disabled with chronic illnesses to prevent their complications, and behind on covering prescription drugs.
 And all the states stepped in.
-Even though drug coverage is a so-called “optional” benefit under Medicaid, every single state acted to provide drug coverage for the most vulnerable of
+Even though drug coverage is a so-called “optional” benefit under Medicaid, every single state acted to provide drug coverage for the most vulnerable of America ’s seniors.
+And through your State Pharmacy Assistance Programs, you’ve provided coverage at your own expense to hundreds of thousands of seniors who needed help but were not needy enough to qualify for Medicaid.

 Yet the growing costs for dual eligibles and for filling in the Medicare gaps are increasingly straining your budgets.
 Prescription drug spending had been the fastest growing service category in the Medicaid program, as you have been paying for more use of more medicines that help Medicare keep costs down by avoiding expensive complications of diseases that drugs can now treat – for conditions ranging from diabetes to heart disease to lung disease and debilitating arthritis.
 As you well know, States expect prescription drugs, accounting for drug rebate offsets, to grow by $2.4 billion, or 13%, between FY 2004 and FY 2005.
 State Medicaid budgets need relief, and dual eligible beneficiaries need a lasting entitlement coordinated within Medicare for this essential part of modern medicine.